Home/WNBA

 ADVERTISEMENT

-In 2024, Clark signed an 8-year deal with the sportswear giant worth a reported $28 million that was considered the richest sponsorship contract for a women’s basketball player.
+In 2024, Clark signed an 8-year deal with the sportswear giant, worth a reported $28 million, considered the richest sponsorship contract for a women’s basketball player.
 Since then, the brand has released multiple promotions featuring Clark.
-Obviously, she was exclusively wearing Nikes on the court in the WNBA, favouring the Nike Kobe Protro 5s and 6s.
+Obviously, she wore Nikes exclusively on the court in the WNBA, favoring the Nike Kobe Protro 5s and 6s.

 ADVERTISEMENT